4d/docs/docs/ORDA/entities.md

 #### Example

-We want sales persons to always work with their customers.
-During the authentication phase, the sales person is stored in the `Session`.
-So we can write in the Customers dataclass class:
+When accessed from a web or REST request, we want the Customers dataclass to only expose customers belonging to the identified sales person.
+During the authentication phase, the sales person is stored in the `Session` object.
+Other types of requests are also handled.

 ```4d
 Class extends DataClass

 Function event restrict() : cs.CustomersSelection

+    	//We work in a web or REST context
+    If (Session#Null)

+        Case of
+                // Only return the customers of the authenticated sales person stored in the session
-	var $result : cs.CustomersSelection
+            : (Session.storage.salesInfo#Null)
+                return This.query("sales.internalId = :1"; Session.storage.salesInfo.internalId)

-	// By default, no filter is applied - $result is Null
+                //Data explorer - No filter is applied

-	If (Session.storage.salesPerson#Null)  // the user is authenticated
-			//only their customers are returned
-		$result:=Session.storage.salesPersons.first().customers
+            : (Session.hasPrivilege("WebAdmin"))
+                return Null
+            Else
+                //No customers can be read
+                return This.newSelection()

+        End case

+    Else // We work in client server
+        return This.query("sales.userName = :1"; Current user)
     End if

-	return $result
 ```